Samuel-Russell/Google-Earth-Engine/README.md

 NDVI_Band_Maths.js         - Javascript code for a NDVI and difference calculation in Google Earth Engine.

+Image_Properties.js        - Javascript code for obtaining the properties of a desired image from an collection of interest.

 **Data sources used in the code examples:**
 - Landsat 8 Collection 1 Tier 1 8-Day NDSI Composite, credit: Landsat-8 image courtesy of the U.S. Geological Survey